MARIO GUNDE PETERS & KELLEY

 Laws for Recorded Conversations and Videos

-When a couple is undergoing a child custody battle, they can throw insults and malign each other’s character.
+When a couple undergoes a child custody battle, they can throw insults and malign each other’s character.
 People might try recording evidence to strengthen their case.
 However, Florida has strict laws for recording that you need to follow.
-If you believe a recording will help your case, you need to contact a reliable child custody attorney in your area to seek guidance on how to use it.
+If you believe a recording will help your case, you need to contact a reliable child custody attorney in your area to seek guidance on using it.

 Under Florida law, the information attained from illegal electronic or oral communication recordings cannot be admitted as evidence.
-In Florida, electronic communication is the transfer of information via a wire, radio, phone, or any other electronic device.
+In Florida, electronic communication transfers information via a wire, radio, phone, or other electronic device.
 The information can include writing, sounds, images, data, signs, etc.

 Moreover, documents stored electronically are also not admissible in court.
 For instance, installing software that enables you to intercept the other party’s messages, videos, and emails will be considered illegally recorded and inadmissible.
 In-person conversations between spouses recorded without the other party’s consent are also not admissible in Florida child custody court.